 Students may begin the M.S. in accounting program in August or January.
 Please contact professor Julie Persellin, director of the accounting program, at (210) 999-7230 or at jpersell [at] trinity [dot] edu for further information.

-All applicants who complete their application requirements by February 1 will automatically be considered for graduate assistantships.
+All applicants who complete their application requirements by February 1 will automatically be considered for scholarships and graduate assistantships.
 Selections are based on academic merit.
 Federally-funded loan programs are available to all U.S. students according to federal guidelines.
-Information can be obtained by calling the Trinity University Financial Aid Office at (210) 999-8315.
+Information can be obtained by calling the Trinity University Financial Aid Office at 210-999-8315.

-Students who do not meet the requirements for unconditional acceptance may be considered for acceptance on a provisional basis.
+Students who do not meet the requirements for regular admission may be considered for acceptance on a provisional basis.